FoxLisk/alttp-notes/glitches/hook_pushing/spin_duration.md

 I think the easiest takeaway here is that with a successful spin setup facing right, your stopping coordinates will be approximately half a tile SW from where you start; so make sure to position yourself not to hookpush past that line.

 If you're moving at 4px/f in a direction and you start (2+4n)px off of your stopping coord in that direction, you'll never get stopped in that direction.
-This is super convenient because this means the Y stopping coordinate is **always good** if you stay on the same Y coord you started on and do a right spin (because `Y+06` is `2 + (4 * 1)` px off of where you stand).
+This is super convenient because this means using a right spin and then hookpushing from that same Y coordinate always gets you past your stopping coord (because `6 = 2 + 4 * 1`).

+# Setups

+The rest of this document is various setups for getting slots and timing to work out.

+Here are some setups for setting high duration values in slot 0.

+## Blue Boom/Fire Rod

+1. Place a slot 3 block
+2. Place bomb
+3. Slash sword 4 times, holding on the 4th one
+4. Right before sword is charged, throw boom/fire rod
+5. Dash dust
+6. Release spin

+This is harder with the fire rod, because the casting animation kills your sword sparkles.
+You have to delay between the shot and the spin release, and you have to spin before the firerod despawns, and you have to time it all against the bomb.
+It's manageable but blue boom is much more forgiving.

+## Ice Rod

+This assumes nothing except the slot 9 block is down (i.e. free front slots)

+1. Place bomb
+2. Slash sword 3 times, holding on the 3rd
+3. When the spin is charged, ice rod
+4. After the ice rod projectile has traveled about 2 tiles, release spin

+This is a little finicky because of how many sparkles are de- and re-spawning all the time.

+This unfortunately doesn't work with red boom - with sword sparkles out, the red boom sparkles go ape shit and fill up all your slots and your spin doesn't reliably go into slot 0.
+I haven't found a workable red boom setup yet.

 # Low Item Setups